…the title being a continuation of yesterday’s blog.

-Here’s another treasure from friend of Harpguitars.net, Les Cook (Grass Skirt Records): Sheet music of “Rapid’ Eclair,” a “java” musette (a type of fast waltz, according to Les) played by the virtuoso accordionist M. Defaye, with uncredited guitarist.
+Here’s another treasure from friend of Harpguitars.net, Les Cook (Grass Skirt Records): Sheet music of “Rapid’ Eclair,” a “java” musette (a type of fast waltz, according to Les) played by the virtuoso accordionist M. Defaye, with an uncredited guitarist.

 The guitar player (who Les is trying to track down) plays a guitar banjo (common of course for the style), and has a very interesting new harp guitar specimen.